Back agenda

 Aussois

-© Concert La Bourrasque by Comet Musicke - Festival Camp de Base_Aussois - Comet musicke
+© La Bourrasque concert by Comet Musicke - Camp de Base Festival in Aussois - Comet Musicke

-Recital for 2 violas da gamba and one voice around Monsieur de Sainte Colombe (cf. the film Tous les matins du monde), Francisco Mañalich, tenor / viola da gamba and Aude-Marie Piloz on viola da gamba.
+Recital for two violas da gamba and one voice, inspired by Monsieur de Sainte Colombe (see the film *Tous les matins du monde*), featuring Francisco Mañalich, tenor and viola da gamba, and Aude-Marie Piloz on viola da gamba.

 Description